ibm-cloud-docs/vpc/about-contract.md

 The minimum subsection that is required for this section is the logging subsection.
 For more information, see [Setting up logging for IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_short}} provisioning](/docs/vpc?topic=vpc-about-se&interface=ui#hpcr_setup_logging).

-The following is an example of the `logging` subsection:
+The following snippet is an example of the `logging` subsection:
 ```yaml
 logging:
   logDNA: